DataBiosphere/terra-docker/CONTRIBUTING.md

 #### Community Images Package Documentaton

 You can have a .json file with package versions and the tools that your image uses.
 You have a few options in terms of documentation
-1. If your image is farely static, you can manually create the `.json` file needed and update it as appropriate
+1. If your image fairly static, you can manually create the `.json` file needed and update it as appropriate
 2. You can use an empty placeholder for the package documentation, and provide important version callouts in the label

 ## Merging your PR